dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

 **` DHCP Options Configuration (Network Services Layer)`**
   - Set default gateway.
-      - Leave blank for isolated Host-Only network.<br>
+      - Leave blank for an isolated Host-Only network.<br>
   - Set only if NAT internet access is required.<br>
   - Set DNS server.<br>
   - **192.168.56.10** (Domain Controller).<br>
   - Set domain name.<br>
   - Match Active Directory domain created in Phase 1.<br>
-  - Apply and activate scope.<br>
+  - Apply and activate the scope.<br>

 **` Overview: `**
   - DHCP was configured on the domain controller using the existing Phase 1 network setup.
 The Domain Controller used a static IP of 192.168.56.10 with DNS set to itself, supporting Active Directory and domain services within a Host-Only isolated network.<br>
   - A DHCP scope was created to assign client IP addresses from 192.168.56.100 to 192.168.56.200 with a 255.255.255.0 subnet mask.
 The Domain Controller IP was excluded to prevent conflicts, and a lease duration was set for address management.<br>
   - DHCP options were configured to match the domain environment.
 The default gateway was left blank due to the isolated network design.
-DNS was set to 192.168.56.10, and the Active Directory domain name was applied so clients receive correct domain configuration automatically.<br><br>
+DNS was set to 192.168.56.10, and the Active Directory domain name was applied so that clients receive the correct domain configuration automatically.<br><br>

 <p align="center">Testing DHCP Configuration on Client Machine:</strong></p><br>
 <p align="center">